 Besides integrating seamlessly with office 365 apps, Microsoft Teams allows users to integrate with other third-party apps.
 There are hundreds of third-party apps on offer, from SurveyMonkey to other collaboration tools.

 The Microsoft team has done a great job on the interface of their Teams Dashboard.
-This interface is not only intuitive and easy-to-use but just a few clicks, you’re able to get access to corporate data and team group chats, as well as third-party applications and services.
+This interface is not only intuitive and easy-to-use, but with just a few clicks, you’re able to get access to corporate data and team group chats, as well as third-party applications and services.
 With an easy to learn and use interface, Teams is a powerful and advantageous collaboration environment that will only grow in popularity and user adaption over time.

 Microsoft Complexity, Simplified